 Less than 10,000 people have ever won the right to call themselves one of the Best Craftsmen in France.
 MOF winners retain their title for life.
 Many choose to join the National Society of Meilleur Ouvrier de France, a sort of alumni society for winners.
 The title is taken so seriously that sporting such a collar fraudulently is a crime punishable by prison-time.

 “The MOF competition and its preparation are definitely in my top lifetime memories.
-The hours of preparation, the stress of the competition, the recognition for all the work and commitment, have alla All has changed me forever.
-I have pushed myself beyond what I imagined possible and it certainly contributed in making me a better professional.” continues Meilleur Ouvrier de France Chef Thomas Marie
+The hours of preparation, the stress of the competition, the recognition for all the work and commitment, has changed me forever.
+I have pushed myself beyond what I imagined possible and it certainly contributed in making me a better professional.” continues MOF Thomas Marie, EHL

 The culinary connection